 Relationship with the City of New York

-Mr. Blonsky oversees a staff of more than 250 and over 3,000 volunteers who contribute 52,000 hours of service each year.
+Mr. Blonsky oversees a staff of 360, and over 1,700 volunteers who contribute nearly 40,000 hours of service each year.
 As a result of the proven track record of the Conservancy in renovation and supervision, the Conservancy assumed responsibility as general contractor and project manager for all Central Park capital projects, including those that are City-funded.
-Mr. Blonsky has been directly responsible for the effective management of $350 million in capital projects, including a number that have received prestigious design awards.
+Mr. Blonsky has been directly responsible for the effective management of $800 million in park projects, including a number capital projects that have received prestigious design awards.

 Under Mr. Blonsky’s leadership, the Conservancy has completed such noteworthy restoration projects as the Great Lawn, the Harlem Meer, the Merchants’ Gate, the Mall, the Conservatory Water, the Pond, the Pool, and the Reservoir fence.
-He has developed several innovative Park management and preservation practices, which have set the standard for park management nationwide.
+He developed several innovative Park management and preservation practices which set the standard for park management nationwide.
 The zone management system, for example, divides Central Park into 49 zones, each with a dedicated gardener who provides a uniformed presence and is held accountable for his or her zone.
 This system creates accountability for cleanliness and productivity improvements throughout the Park.
 In addition, Mr. Blonsky developed and implemented a program to train and mentor NYC Parks Department gardeners from underserved parks in all five boroughs (Neighborhood Parks Initiative).
-These individuals are trained by Conservancy staff in Central Park in horticulture, maintenance, and management.
+These individuals are taught the Conservancy’s best practices in horticulture, maintenance, and management.

-During his tenure, Mr. Blonsky has also managed the operational logistics of some of the largest events in the Park, including The Gates; September 11th first anniversary remembrance; New York City Marathon; annual performances by the New York Philharmonic and Metropolitan Opera; concerts by Garth Brooks, Sheryl Crow, Sting, and Dave Matthews; the premiere of Disney’s Pocahontas; and a Mass given by Pope John Paul II.
+During his tenure, Mr. Blonsky also managed the operational logistics of some of the largest events in the Park, including: The Gates; September 11th first anniversary remembrance; annual New York City Marathon; annual performances by the New York Philharmonic and Metropolitan Opera; concerts by Garth Brooks, Sheryl Crow, Sting, and Dave Matthews; the premiere of Disney’s Pocahontas; and a Mass delivered by Pope John Paul II.